nikomatsakis/babysteps/source/_posts/2015-03-19-the-danger-of-negative-thinking.markdown

 This blog post covers why negative reasoning can be problematic, with a focus on the pitfalls in the current coherence system.
 This post only covers the problem.
-I've been working on prototyping possibld solutions and I'll be coverting those in the next few blog posts.
+I've been working on prototyping possible solutions and I'll be covering those in the next few blog posts.

 <!-- more -->